AndrewLien/Water-Quality-Capstone/README.md

 ## Deliverables

-This project will yield a predictive model that can anticipate high e. coli concentrttions within a certain confidence level.
+This project will yield a predictive model that can anticipate high e. coli concentrations within a certain confidence level.

 # Project Files